What is Two-Way Radio?

 With two-way radio, you just press the PTT button and shout out “emergency” to get attention and immediate help.
 Of course, this is assuming that RF channel are available.
 We will discuss later on two-way radio features that can overcome RF channel congestion and give highest priority for emergency users, a feature that are not available in other wireless technology.

 Say you need to inform your 5 staff that a meeting has been rescheduled.
 If you call them one-by-one, it will take some time.
-With two-way radio, you just select your talkgroup and press the PTT button and start to talk to your 5 staff at the same time.
+With a two-way, you just select your talkgroup and press the PTT button and start to talk to your 5 staff at the same time.
 Now, just imagine if you need to broadcast your message to 1000 staff in the field.

 Who Are The Users?

-Two-way radio has been used for many years by various organizations and industries.
-Due to the nature of their operational needs, they have to utilize two-way radio to address their communication needs.
-Examples of organizations and industries that rely on two-way radio are:
+Two-way radios have been used for many years by various organizations and industries.
+Due to the nature of their operational needs, they have to utilize radios to address their communication needs.
+Examples of organizations and industries that rely on two-way are:

 - Public Safety organization: Police, Fire, Emergency Medical Services / Ambulance, Disaster Recovery agency